ossf/security-reviews/reviews/github/madler/zlib/trail-of-bits-2016.md

 This assessment resulted in five findings, four of which have been fixed and are described in detail within the [report](https://github.com/trailofbits/publications/blob/master/reviews/zlib.pdf).

 The remaining issue, which was not identified as fixed in the report, has to do with accessing a character buffer using a pointer to an unsigned int.
 This violated strict aliasing rules and could cause undefined behavior; however, when tested in 2016, compilers produced correct code for the construction.
-There are further recommendations on potential fixes in the report.
+There are further recommendations on potential fixes for this remaining issue in the report.

 ### Methodology